-Executive Vice President of MJHS Hospice and MJHS Palliative Care
+Executive Vice President, MJHS Hospice and MJHS Palliative Care

-Since Hiney joined MJHS in 2005, she and her staff also have spearheaded a number of outreach efforts, including developing culturally-sensitive services such as Halachic Pathway for Orthodox Jewish families and an end-of-life program for New York City’s growing Chinese population.
+Barbara has spearheaded the development of a number of culturally-sensitive services and programs such as Halachic Pathway for Orthodox Jewish families and an end-of-life program for New York City’s growing Chinese population.

-Dr. Portenoy has been Editor‑in‑Chief of the Journal of Pain and Symptom Management for more than two decades and is editor for the palliative care section of The Oncologist.
-He serves on numerous other editorial boards, is co-editor of the Oxford Textbook of Palliative Medicine, and has written, co-authored, or edited 19 other books and more than 500 papers and book chapters on topics in pain and symptom management, opioid pharmacotherapy, and palliative care.
+Dr. Portenoy has been Editor in Chief of the Journal of Pain and Symptom Management for more than two decades, co-edits the Oxford Textbook of Palliative Medicine and is editor for the palliative care section of The Oncologist.
+He has written, co-authored or edited 21 books and more than 525 papers and book chapters on topics in pain and symptom management, opioid pharmacotherapy and palliative care.

 Dr. Bernard Lee

 As Associate Chief Medical Officer of MJHS Hospice, Dr. Bernard Lee works with a large team of hospice and palliative care practitioners, including physicians, nurses and physician assistants to provide expert, end-of-life care, as well as pain and symptom management to patients throughout the Greater New York City area.